anoop4real/CountrySearchWithSwiftUI/README.md

 ### Building

-Please do a pod install and Swift package update, after cloning so that libraries are properly updated
+Please do a Swift package update, after cloning so that libraries are properly updated

 ### SwiftUI Higlights
 1. Used SwiftUI for rendering the UI